lamastex/lamastex.github.io/_pages/talks.md

 <h1>Selected Research Talks</h1>
 <br>
 <ol reversed="">
-<li>Scalably vertex-programmable ideological forests from certain political twitterverses around US (2016), UK(2017) and Swedish (2018) national elections, presentation by **Raazesh Sainudiin** at The SIAM Conference on Applied Algebraic Geometry, Bern, Switzerland, 9-13 July, 2019</li>
+<li>"Scalably vertex-programmable ideological forests from certain political twitterverses around US (2016), UK(2017) and Swedish (2018) national elections" at The SIAM Conference on Applied Algebraic Geometry, Bern, Switzerland, 9-13 July, 2019</li>
 <li>Tuesday May 28 2019, "Towards a theoretical union of behavioural ecology and population genetics: a case for the five-dots model", Quantitative Methods for Excavating the Past from Genomes, Swedish Collegium for Advanced Study, Uppsala, Sweden</li>
 <li>Tuesday April 23 2019, Final Discussions at <a class="linkitem" href="https://lamastex.github.io/scalable-data-science/360-in-525/2019/">Introduction to Privacy-Aware Decisions - A Full-Day Workshop in Data Sciences, Spring 2019, Uppsala</a>, Sweden.</li>
 <li>Wednesday March 06 2019, Invited talk about "Starting and sustaining data science courses in a traditional mathematics and statistics programme: some experiences from Uppsala", Department of Statistics, Lund University, Lund, Sweden</li>